SamErde/TheCleaners/README.md

 ## Synopsis

-The Cleaners will clean up your server for you!
+The Cleaners do the dirty work in your servers for you.
+We take care of temp files, IIS logs, Exchange Server logs, and more!

 ## Description